Did Sasha And Malia Write Barron Trump A Farewell Letter? If So, What Would It Say?

 Finally, Malia and Obama’s letter to First Son Barron Trump would likely encourage him to smile with unflappable strength in the tough days ahead and advise him to embrace the moment in history that is priceless and boundless in what the future offers.
 Like the Bush daughters, Sasha and Malia will likely be rooting for Barron.

-[Featured images by Tasos Katopodis/Chip Somodevilla/Getty Images)
+[Featured images by Tasos Katopodis/Chip Somodevilla/Getty Images]